benswift/benswift.github.io/_posts/2019-02-07-reimagining-engineering-cs-at-the-anu.md

 Elanor, if you're reading, I want to be a Reimagine Fellow.
-And since the [EoI](https://cecs.anu.edu.au/staff/project-reimagine-fellows-expression-interest) asked for "1000 words **in any format you like**", my EoI takes the form of an FAQ[^faq].
+And since the [EoI](https://cecs.anu.edu.au/staff/project-reimagine-fellows-expression-interest) asked for "1000 words **in any format you like**", here's mine in the form of an FAQ[^faq].

 [^faq]: At least it's not a haiku.
 Or a limerick.